Russian frigate Admiral Grigorovich: Construction and service

 In early 2022, the frigate was deployed in the Mediterranean as part of a concentration of Russian naval forces there during the Russian invasion of Ukraine.

 In late November, she was absent from Tartus, likely shadowing the French aircraft carrier, deployed to the East Mediterranean.
 In April 2023, the frigate was reported to have left the Mediterranean, transitting via the Atlantic to the Baltic.
 She was reported back in the Atlantic in June.
 She was completed a planned repair in the Baltic Sea in October 2023.

+On 6 April 2026, an Admiral Grigorovich-class ship was reported as attacked by Ukrainian drones while in the port of Novorossiysk.
+The ship was initially identified as Admiral Grigorovich before being identified as Admiral Makarov.

+On 8 April 2026 The Daily Telegraph reported that the Admiral Grigorovich was escorting two Russian tankers through the English Channel in defiance of UK Prime Minister Starmer's threat to seize sanctioned vessels.
+The frigate escorted the Russia-flagged Universal and the Cameroon-flagged Enigma.
+A Russian presidential spokesman said afterward that Russia is defending itself from piracy.

+It was reported on 16 June 2026 that the Admiral Grigorovich had fired warning rifle shots near a yacht in the English Channel between Normandy and the Isle of Wight.